 There needs to be a foolproof method for verifying the qualifications of the parties engaged in a purchase of a property.
 As a result, fraudsters have a pretty simple time duping naïve consumers.
 Illegal encroachment is one of the most common malpractices in the Pakistani real estate industry.
 This occurs when someone builds on land they do not own or have permission to build on.
 This often happens in rural areas, where people make it on government-owned land.

-Fake documents are another common fraud in real estate deals.
+Fake documents are also one of the common malpractice practices in real estate. deals.
 In such circumstances, the advertised property does not pertain to the vendor claiming it.
 They defraud buyers by creating and presenting forged papers.
 As a result, it is critical to thoroughly examine any property papers to guarantee that they are appropriately owned by the individual claiming them.
 Another common malpractice is the illegal subdividing of land.
 This is when a piece of land is divided into smaller plots and sold without the proper permission from the government.
 This can lead to problems with infrastructure problems and legal issues for the buyers of these subdivided plots.

 Another common issue in the Pakistani real estate industry is fraud.
 This can take many forms, but some common examples include false advertising, misrepresentation of properties, and title fraud.